Campaign to curb vehicular pollution: Delhi govt resubmits file 'with evidence' for LG's nod | Science-Environment

 According to government estimates, the transport sector accounts for 28 per cent of the PM2.5 emissions in Delhi.

 Vehicular contribution also makes up 80 per cent of nitrogen oxides and carbon monoxide in Delhi's air.
-The minister also said that the incidents of stubble burning are increasing. ''Along with unfavourable meteorological conditions, it can make the air quality situation worse.'' ''The Punjab government is doing all it can to reduce stubble burning, but the state would have seen a large reduction in farm fires had the Centre supported the state government's mega plan to provide cash incentive to farmers for not burning crop residue,'' he said in response to a question.
+The minister also said the incidents of stubble burning are increasing. ''Along with unfavourable meteorological conditions, it can make the air quality situation worse.'' ''The Punjab government is doing all it can to reduce stubble burning.
+The state would have seen a large reduction in farm fires had the Centre supported the state government's mega plan to provide cash incentive to farmers for not burning crop residue,'' he said in response to a question.

 In July, the Delhi and Punjab governments had jointly sent a proposal to the Centre and the Commission for Air Quality Management to help them give Rs 2,500 per acre as cash incentive to farmers in Punjab for not burning stubble.